010Tanmaysingh/PythonLearn/README.md

 # PythonLearn
-This is my Python´s programs
+This is my Python´s programs to simple window on the screen.